How to Find & Contact Micro-Influencers (In-Depth Guide)

 How to Pitch Micro-Influencers

-When you contact influencers, be clear about who you are, why it makes sense for you to work together, and how the influencer partnership can benefit the both of you.
+When you contact influencers, for example in email outreach efforts, be clear about who you are, why it makes sense for you to work together, and how the influencer partnership can benefit the both of you.

 1. Ask for their input as an expert.